General Motors proving grounds: Arjeplog

-Opel operates a winter climate proving ground near Arjeplog, Sweden.
+Opel, which since 2021 is not owned by General Motors, operates a winter climate proving ground near Arjeplog, Sweden.
 Most of the tracks are on the lake ice.
 Arjeplog has an average temperature of -11 C in January.

 Australia

 Lang Lang Proving Ground

 The Lang Lang Proving Ground is a vehicle testing facility located at Lang Lang, Victoria, Australia, approximately 90 km south-east of Melbourne.

 It was opened in 1957 by Holden on a 2152 acre site off the Bass Highway.
 It was used to test every Holden model from the Holden FC onwards.
 It is a dedicated 877-hectare site with 44 km of road systems, including a 4.7 km 4 lane circular track (speed bowl), 5.5 km and handling course, a 1.8 km noise road and 98 m diameter skid pan.
 It is also equipped with an Emissions Laboratory and Safety Test Facility with crash barrier and HYGE sled.